Fleeing the scene of an accident is illegal in all 50 states. If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

 This will include gathering evidence from the scene, meeting with witnesses, reviewing your personal injury claim, calculating your medical expenses, and reviewing the accident scene.
 If they can find the insurance information of the other party involved, you are more likely to have success in hit and run cases.
 But, if the driver cannot be found, it will be against your insurance company to get compensation.

-What Happens if I Don’t Seek Immediate Medical Attention?
+Q: What Happens if I Don’t Seek Immediate Medical Attention After a Hit and Run?

 Even if you are not hurt, your hit and run accident lawyer will tell you to be checked out at a medical facility right away.

-How Can Munley Law Hit and Run Accident Attorneys Help Me?
+Q: How Can Munley Law Personal Injury Attorneys Hit and Run Accident Attorneys Help Me?

-If you have been involved in a motor vehicle accident, or a hit and run, contact Munley Law for a free consultation.
+A: If you have been involved in a motor vehicle accident, or a hit and run, contact Munley Law Personal Injury Attorneys for a free consultation.
 Our hit and run accident attorneys will review your claim in our free case evaluation, and help you determine what your next steps are.

 Personal injury law is complex, and when you are in a collision where the driver has fled, it’s all the more important to have a personal injury attorney by your side who has experience with hit and runs.

-For a no-obligation, free case evaluation, contact the car accident attorneys of Munley Law today.
+For a no-obligation, free case evaluation, contact the car accident attorneys of Munley Law Personal Injury Attorneys today.
 We’re available 24/7 via phone, chat, or email.